Prospective PhD Students

 • Previous applied experience related to working with youth and/or in schools

-• Strong interpersonal skills that contribute to a collaborative lab culture and collegial training environments
+• Strong interpersonal skills that contribute to a collaborative lab culture

 Q11.
 Will you review and provide feedback on my CV or personal statement prior to applying to your program?